-All classes below meet ONE TIME PER WEEK.
+All classes below meet once per week.
 We offer these classes Monday-Saturday.
 All classes are subject to SCSC Policies & Procedures.

-Monthly Fees: $74/child- tuition is paid monthly through our automatic billing program
+Monthly Fees: $78/child- tuition is paid monthly through our automatic billing program

 Length of Classes: 30 minutes, one time per week